 - PHB: Outright kill the target, and their only way to resist is to have more than 100 hp (or Counterspell or something).
 Unfortunately, without a ton of metagaming it’s very difficult to know if the target has less than 100 hit points.
 And, even if they do, Power Word Kill isn’t necessarily your best option.
 Meteor Swarm deals an average of 140 damage, so if the target is at less than 100 hit points they’re in trouble anyway.
 Granted, you can’t Meteor Swarm someone across a dinner table, but I think Meteor Swarm will be more reliable in most situations where you need to end a life in the space of a few seconds.

 - XGtE: Up to 10 creatures within 90 feet of you in any direction.
-Intelligence saves tend to be low, even for high-CR monsters, so in many cases you can Stun enemies and keep them stunned for an incredibly long time.
-The damage is fine, buut that’s absolutely an after-thought compared to the stun effect.
+Intelligence saves are the weakest save on average, even for high-CR monsters, so in many cases you can Stun enemies and keep them stunned for an incredibly long time.
+There’s no duration on the stun effect, so enemies with poor Intelligence be permanently stunned.
+The damage is fine, but that’s absolutely an after-thought compared to the stun effect.

 - PHB: 1d4+1 turns in a row lets you do a lot to trivialize an encounter.
 If you want to be extra mean about it, you could drop a Delayed Blast Fireball, wall off the area with something like Stone Shape, then teleport away.